skip to Main Content

 Example

 Sue grew up attending The Nutcracker and then began taking her daughter when she was young.
 Now, Sue, her daughter and her granddaughter have a tradition of attending Ballet Austin’s production of The Nutcracker every year.
-In honor of this special tradition, Sue provided in her will that one third of her cash estate would be given to the Ballet Austin Foundation, ensuring the future of Ballet Austin and The Nutcracker.
+In honor of this special tradition, Sue provided in her will that one third of her estate would be given to the Ballet Austin Foundation, ensuring the future of Ballet Austin and The Nutcracker.

 Benefits to you: